DWELL

 THE OPPORTUNITY

-too many tools exist in people's productivity lifecycle, but an overwhelming number of things to write down and remember where it was written, resulting in a loss of motivation.
+and an overwhelming number of things to write down and remember where it was written, resulting in a loss of motivation.

 So I thought…